 Combining ice wine with cheese is another way to create a greatly balanced sensation of sweetness and salty or spicy flavors.
 The cheese of your choice should not be too mild, though.
 Otherwise, the wine’s intense, sweet taste will overpower it.
 Here are some great combinations:

 - Salty hard cheeses: Gruyère, Parmigiano-Reggiano (also known as Parmesan)

 More Details on Pairing Wine & Cheese: WINE AND CHEESE – 20 GREAT PAIRINGS FOR YOUR PARTY

 Shopping Ice Wine

-When shopping Ice Wine, you should pay special attention to its label.
-According to U.S. wine laws, “Ice Wine” is a protected product name.
+When shopping for ice wine, you should pay special attention to its label.
+According to U.S. wine laws, “ice wine” is a protected product name.
 The same is true for “Icewine” in Canada and “Eiswein” in Germany and Austria.
 Only wines made from grapes that were harvested while frozen naturally can carry this label.

 Wines from artificially frozen grapes typically go by names such as “iced wine”, “dessert wine”, or a combination of the varietal name and “ice” or “iced”.
 These types are less expensive but also lack the quality of the original.